Foreclosure Defense: Homes Assistance Lawyers in Palm Bay, Melbourne and Brevard County Florida

 (Understanding the foreclosure mediation process)

 In Brevard County, there has been a required mediation program enacted through AAA Mediation Foreclosure Services.
 In this program, the lender is required to pay the fee for the mediation and the borrower receives consulting and mediation with the lender in order to resolve the foreclosure and negotiate a favorable solution.
-The Law Offices of Arcadier & Associates are experienced in guiding and advising our clients through this program and fighting the foreclosure process to achieve the most favorable result possible.
+The Law Offices of Arcadier, Biggie & Wood, PLLC are experienced in guiding and advising our clients through this program and fighting the foreclosure process to achieve the most favorable result possible.
 Additionally there are other programs such as the Homeowners Affordable Modification Program (HAMP) that can significantly reduce your mortgage interest rate, extend the life of your loan or add delinquent payments and fees back on to the end of the loan.

 We are Melbourne, Florida and Brevard County foreclosure attorneys and are experts in the local laws, programs and remedies that may be able to help you save your home from foreclosure.
 We can expertly assist you in loan modifications, short sales, negotiations with the bank and when necessary we will represent you in litigation and require the bank to prove all the elements of their foreclosure action.